-The Brookhaven Linac Isotope Producer (BLIP) was built in 1973.
+The Brookhaven Linac Isotope Producer

+(BLIP) has been in operation since 1972.
 It creates radioactive forms of ordinary chemical elements that can be used alone or incorporated into radiotracers for use in nuclear medicine research or for clinical diagnosis and treatment.

-Although the Laboratory no longer performs research associated with neuroimaging, BNL's Center for Translational Neuroimaging used brain-imaging tools, including positron emission tomography (PET) and magnetic resonance imaging (MRI) equipment, to research the causes of and treatments for, brain diseases such as drug addiction, appetite disorders, attention deficit disorder, and neurodegenerative disease.
-The development of PET and MRI also helped facilitate the development of new drugs for physicians worldwide to treat patients for cancer and heart disease.
+Although the Laboratory no longer performs research associated with neuroimaging, BNL's Center for Translational Neuroimaging (CTN) used brain-imaging tools, including positron emission tomography (PET) and magnetic resonance imaging (MRI) equipment, to research causes of, and treatments for, brain diseases such as drug addiction, appetite disorders, attention deficit disorder, and neurodegenerative disease.
+The development of PET and MRI also has helped facilitate the development of new drugs for physicians worldwide to treat patients for cancer and heart disease.

 High-energy particle physics research at BNL began in 1952 with the Cosmotron, the first particle accelerator to achieve billion-electron-volt energies.
 Work at the Cosmotron resulted in a Nobel Prize in 1957.
-After 14 years of service, the Cosmotron ceased operation and was dismantled due to design limitations.
-The Alternating Gradient Synchrotron (AGS), a much larger particle accelerator, became operational in 1960.
-The AGS has allowed scientists to accelerate protons to energies that have yielded many discoveries of new particles and phenomena, for which BNL researchers were awarded three Nobel Prizes in physics.
+After 14 years of service, the Cosmotron ceased operation in 1966 and was dismantled in 1969.
+Knowledge gained from the Cosmotron lead to design improvements and paved the way for construction of the Alternating Gradient Synchrotron (AGS).
+The AGS is a much larger particle accelerator, and became operational in 1960.
+The AGS has allowed scientists to accelerate protons to energies that have yielded many discoveries of new particles and phenomena, for which BNL researchers were awarded three Nobel Prizes.
 The AGS receives protons from BNL's linear accelerator (Linac), designed and built in the late 1960s as a major upgrade to the AGS complex.
 The Linac's purpose is to provide accelerated protons for use at AGS facilities and BLIP.
 The AGS booster, constructed in 1991, further enhanced the capabilities of the AGS, enabling it to accelerate protons and heavy ions to even higher energies.

 The Tandem Van de Graaff accelerator began operating in 1970 and is the starting point of the chain of accelerators that provide ions of gold, other heavy metals, and protons for experiments at the Relativistic Heavy Ion Collider (RHIC).
-In 2010, BNL began operating a new heavy ion beam source for use by RHIC and the NASA Space Radiation Laboratory, the Electron Beam Ion Source (EBIS).
-This source produces and accelerates intense and bright heavy ion beams, allowing studies with new types of ions previously unavailable from the Tandem Van DeGraaff accelerator.
+In 2010, BNL began operating a new heavy ion beam source for use by RHIC and the NASA Space Radiation Laboratory-the Electron Beam Ion Source (EBIS).
+This source produces and accelerates intense and bright heavy ion beams, allowing studies with new types of ions previously unavailable from the Tandem Van de Graaff accelerator.

 RHIC began operation in 2000.
-Inside this two-ringed particle accelerator, two beams of gold ions, heavy metals, or protons circulate at nearly the speed of light and collide headon, releasing large amounts of energy.
+Inside this tworinged particle accelerator, two beams of gold ions, heavy metals, or protons circulate at nearly the speed of light and collide, head-on, releasing large amounts of energy.
 RHIC is used to study what the universe may have looked like in the first few moments after its creation, offering insights into the fundamental forces and properties of matter.
 Planned upgrades to RHIC will expand the facility's research capabilities.
 The first upgrade, RHIC II, will increase the collider's collision rates and improve the sensitivity of the large detectors it uses.
-Another planned upgrade, the eRHIC, will add a high- energy electron ring to create the world's first electron and heavy ion collider.
+Another planned upgrade, the eRHIC, will add a high-energy electron ring to create the world's first electron and heavy ion collider.

 The NASA Space Radiation Laboratory (NSRL) became operational in 2003.
 It is jointly managed by DOE's Office of Science and NASA's Johnson Space Center.
-The NSRL uses heavy ions extracted from the AGS booster to produce beams of radiation similar to radiation that would be encountered by astronauts on long missions.
-Studies are conducted to assess risks and test protective measures.
-The NSRL is one of the few facilities in the world that can simulate the harsh cosmic and solar radiation environment found in space.
+The NSRL uses heavy ions extracted from the AGS booster to simulate space radiation and study the effects on biological specimens, such as cells, tissues, and DNA, as well as industrial materials.
+Studies are conducted to identify materials and methods that reduce the risks astronauts will face on future long-term space missions.